Which nervous system disorder is characterized by demyelination of neurons?

 Prepare for the Certified Rehabilitation Technician Test with comprehensive flashcards and multiple choice questions.
 Each question is designed with hints and explanations to help you succeed.
 Ace your exam!

-The disorder characterized by demyelination of neurons is Multiple Sclerosis.
-In this condition, the immune system mistakenly attacks the protective covering (myelin) of nerve fibers in the central nervous system, leading to disrupted communication between the brain and the rest of the body.
-This demyelination can result in a wide array of neurological symptoms, including problems with vision, muscle control, balance, feeling, and cognition.
+The disorder characterized by demyelination of neurons is multiple sclerosis.
+In this condition, the immune system mistakenly attacks the protective myelin sheath that surrounds nerve fibers in the central nervous system.
+This damage disrupts communication between the brain and other parts of the body, leading to a variety of symptoms, including fatigue, vision problems, and difficulty with coordination and balance.

 Subscribe